vkbo/novelWriter/docs/source/project_overview.rst

 New documents can be created from the toolbar in the :guilabel:`Project Tree`, or by pressing :kbd:`Ctrl+N`.
 This will open the create new item menu and let you choose between a number of pre-defined documents and folders.
 You will be prompted for a label for the new item.

 You can always rename an item by selecting :guilabel:`Rename Item` from the :guilabel:`Project` menu, or by pressing :kbd:`F2`.

-Other settings for project items are available from the context menu that you can activate by right-clicking on an item in the :guilabel:`Project Tree`.
+Other settings for project items are available from the context menu that you can activate by right-clicking on an item in the tree.
 The :guilabel:`Transform` submenu includes options for converting, splitting, or merging items.
 See :ref:`a_ui_tree_split_merge` for more details on the latter two.

 .. _a_proj_files_counts: